d12frosted/elpa-mirror/melpa/redtick-readme.txt

   - It uses an elisp timer to program the next modification of the mode line: no polling, no sleeps...
   - Only works when the mode-line is changed.
+  - It uses SOX player, that supports looping wav files without gaps.
+    Thanks to the loop, I only launch a player process when starting the work or rest interval.